inadinerodriguez/jammming/README.md

 # Create a Spotify Playlist App

-## This app allows users to search the Spotify library, createa  custom playlist, then save it to their Spotify account.
+## This app allows users to search the Spotify library, create a custom playlist, then save it to their Spotify account.